stacknatic/countries-web-app/README.md

 ### App Background Info

-**The original project was cloned from @martin-holland's Country App lesson.
+**The initial project was cloned from @martin-holland's Country App lesson.
 Below are the features that I added to it.**

 - Added additional password field (confirmation) to the registration form to ensure that a user doesn't mistakenly register with the wrong password.